 Managed hosting solutions are built on top of the industry-leading IaaS providers to ensure optimal performance and are a lifesaver for SaaS product development teams.

 These hosts add a custom layer to the provisioned cloud servers that handle the bulk of server management tasks.
 Also, managed hosting providers offer a varying feature set comprising server provisioning, server management, stack upgrades, and, most importantly, server security.

 Keep Your Apps Secure on Cloud

 Cloudways offers 2FA, free SSL, and more advanced security features on managed servers that keep your application safe.

 When SaaS developers opt for a managed cloud hosting solution, they only need to focus on their application layer and component integration, without worrying about server-level maintenance tasks.

-Laravel offers a diverse and very stable framework that simplifies development workflows and allows developers to create awesome features by leveraging the vast package library created and maintained by Laravel developers all over the world.
+Developers consider Laravel among the best frameworks for SaaS because of its stability and how it simplifies workflows.
+Also, Laravel allows developers to create amazing features by leveraging the vast package library created and maintained by Laravel developers worldwide.